rinem/dev-files/README.md

 - Install picom and copy picom folder to ~/.config
 - Add this line to start picom with the window manager i3 `exec_always --no-startup-id picom`

+### Polybar
+- Install polybar then move the polybar folder to ~/.config
+- Make sure to have JetBrains Nerd Font for the glyphs/icons
+- Add this line in i3 config to start polybar with window manager `exec_always --no-startup-id ~/.config/polybar/launch.sh`